top of page

 Ph.D.
 Student, Biomedical Engineering Program

 NSF Graduate Research Fellow, Doctoral Academy Fellow, P.E.O.
-Scholar, Graduate Entrepreneurial Fellow, Kaneaster & Ruth Hodges Fellow, Community & Student Engagement Fellow
+Scholar, Graduate Entrepreneurial Fellow, Kaneaster & Ruth Hodges Fellow, Applied Innovation Fellow, Community & Student Engagement Fellow

 M.S. in Biomedical Engineering ï¹£ University of Arkansas (2025) ðŸ‡ºðŸ‡¸